nixworks/public/news/2005/04/13/index.md

 _Context: China, East China Sea, Japan, Politics of Japan, oil_

 ### [ The College of American Pathologists asks laboratories worldwide to destroy a flu sample they sent in their testing kits.
 The Canadian National Microbial Laboratory identified it as a strain of Asian flu virus that killed millions in 1957.
 People born after 1969 would have no antibodies to resist it.
 The World Health Organization supports the plea. ](/news/2005/04/13/the-college-of-american-pathologists-asks-laboratories-worldwide-to-destroy-a-flu-sample-they-sent-in-their-testing-kits-the-canadian-nati.md)
-_Context: 1957, 1969, Asian flu, Canadian, College of American Pathologists, World Health Organization, antibody, flu_
+_Context: 1957, 1969, Asian flu, Canada, College of American Pathologists, World Health Organization, antibody, flu_

 ### [ The National Geographic Society and IBM support a project to take DNA samples from various people all over the world to track migration of ''Homo sapiens'' from Africa. ](/news/2005/04/13/the-national-geographic-society-and-ibm-support-a-project-to-take-dna-samples-from-various-people-all-over-the-world-to-track-migration-of.md)
 From newly charted astronomical anomalies at the far reaches of the universe to the rise of nanotechnology, nobody covers science and the latest discoveries like Reuters.com.